spookylukey/django-htmx-patterns/README.rst

 2. Some enhancements we can make with a few utilities

 The code presented depends only on Django and htmx, unless otherwise noted.
-I wont be packaging it up as a library.
+I won’t be packaging it up as a library.
 It is instead being released into the public domain, and you are encouraged to copy-paste it for your own needs.
 (See the “Approach” docs for why).